allesklar/tkh_authentication/README.md

 # TKH Authentication

-This is a Rails engine which provides an app with basic authentication.
+This is a Rails engine which provides basic authentication.
 It is based on Railscasts 250 and 274.

 Primarily developed for Ten Thousand Hours but we are happy to share if anybody finds it useful.